Minimum Wage: Colorado

 - Employers may make deductions from employees' wages only for certain reasons.
 See Deductions Above the Minimum Wage.

 - Employers may apply employees' tips and the cost of meals and lodging toward the minimum wage.
-See Credit for Tipped Employees and Credit for Board and Lodging.
+See Tip Credit and Credit for Board and Lodging.

 - Certain employers may pay minors and employees with physical disabilities less than the minimum wage.
 See Subminimum Wages.